-Rule 8.17-Expedited Client Suspension Hearing Panel still meets the compositional requirements of the composition of the compos
+Rule 8.17-Expedited Client Suspension Proceeding

 The Exchange proposes to adopt new Rule 8.17 to set forth procedures for issuing suspension orders, immediately prohibiting a Member from conducting continued disruptive quoting and trading activity on the Exchange.
 Importantly, these procedures would also provide the Exchange the authority to order a Member to cease and desist from providing access to the Exchange to a client of the Member that is conducting disruptive quoting and trading activity in violation of proposed Rule 12.15.